meet-projects/Y1-Summer-Labs/01. Intro Lab/README.md

     - If you copied the code exactly from step `3`--it should pass!
         - If the test doesn't pass, ask another classmate for help.

 ![The test tab](https://gcdnb.pbrd.co/images/uLZ6GGpKBv09.png)

+ -->

-6. The submit button
+5. The submit button
     - Once you've followed all the steps in a lab and the test passes, you can click the submit button.
-    - Only submit if you are *confident* you have finished your lab--if you have any questions, ask a TA!
+    - Only submit if you are *confident* you have finished your lab--if you have any questions, ask a TA or Instructor!

 ##### Great job on completing your first Lab!